OscarPellicer/tiled_occlusion/README.md

 # extra-attributions

-This repo currently includes two attribution methods:
+This repo currently includes the following documents:

+- `XAI_Course_2024_OJPV.pdf`: slides for the XAI course
+- `Captum_Quantus_Tutorial.ipynb`: a tutorial on using Captum and Quantus

+I also propose three new (although not particularly intersting) attribution methods:

 - `TiledOcclusion` is a simple attribution method built upon standard Occlusion and implemented using Captum's interface.
 - `FusionGrad` is an implementation of [FusionGrad](https://github.com/understandable-machine-intelligence-lab/NoiseGrad), that more closely follows Captum's interface.